 How can I watch out for this ingredient?

-FDA has notified companies selling hordenine-containing products to voluntarily recall those products.
-However, hordenine continues to show up in dietary supplement products.
-Although FDA guidelines require manufacturers to list common names of an ingredient, you should be aware of other names used so you can avoid hordenine products, at least until FDA has further investigated this ingredient.
-Some alternate names that might appear on a product label instead of “hordenine” include:
+Although FDA guidelines require manufacturers to list common names of an ingredient, you should be aware of other names used so you can avoid adulterated hordenine products.
+Some names that might appear on a product label instead of “hordenine” include: